 Generally, everything is handled on your PC between the browser and your desktop.

 - When using Tabs Runner, the extension will query the browser for website favicons of all open pages.
 They are open already anyway, so this normally won't result in any additional network activity.

 - When using Enhanced Media Controls, the extension will announce a website-provided album cover image URL, which may be downloaded and displayed outside the browser, such as by the desktop shell.

 - A website might be able to detect that you are using this extension by querying for specific objects added to the website's environment.

 How to help

-For help and suggestions, you'll find us in #plasma on Freenode IRC.
+For help and suggestions, you'll find us in #plasma:kde.org on Matrix.